The Citizens' Assembly met on Saturday and Sunday, 26-27 November 2016.

 In her current role she manages the funding agreements with all non-statutory organisations within the Programme.
 She has also recently supported the development and implementation of a Self Assessment Quality Framework for all state funded Crisis Pregnancy Counselling Services.
 Janice is currently in her 2nd year of an MA in Healthcare Management.

-Ms Donlon's presentation to the Assembly can also be viewed here.
+Ms Donlon's delivery of her briefing document was accompanied by a slideshow presentation.
+Ms Donlon's presentation to the Assembly can also be watched back here.

 Dr Brendan O’Shea MD FRCGP MICGP is a Family Doctor / General Practitioner.
 He is presently Director (Postgraduate Resource Centre) ICGP, a GP in Co Kildare, and Medical Director at K Doc.
 In addition, he is Assistant Adjuvant Professor at The Department of Public Health and Primary Care at Trinity College Dublin, where he lectures on Chronic Disease Management, Childhood Overweight and End of Life Planning.